ArekMamala/Theory-of-algorithms/overview.md

 #### --test
 The --test command should also be accepted by the application without crashing.<br>

-"--test" command was designed by me to automaticaly test the application with string inouts that were given out by the https://tools.ietf.org/html/rfc1321 website and compare the result with the expected result.
+"--test" command was designed by me to automatically test the application with string inputs that were given out by the https://tools.ietf.org/html/rfc1321 website and compare the result with the expected result.
 --test should output
 + The string its testing.
-+ Result of that string hashed using the md5 application
++ The result of that string hashed using the md5 application
 + Expected result from the https://tools.ietf.org/html/rfc1321 website for the following tests.

 #### --userInput
-This option was designed to let the user hash witch ever string the please using the md5 algorithm.
-First and foremost this command must be accepted in the appliction like the others without crashing.
+This option was designed to let the user hash witch ever string they chose using the md5 algorithm.
+First and foremost, this command must be accepted in the application like the others without crashing.

 --userInput should have the following outputs
-+ Message asking a user to enter an input.
++ A message asking a user to enter an input.
-+ Application should not continue until the user enters a string or empty string and presses enter to continue.
++ The application should not continue until the user enters a string or empty string and presses enter to continue.
 + After the above step is done the String entered should be hashed and output should be printed out to the user.

 #### --resources
-This is the final command line peramater available to the user.
-It describes to the user more information on the project.
+This is the final command line parameters available to the user.
+It is described to the user more information on the project.

 --resources should output
 + Project repository link
 + Readme .md file link